Best SwissGear Work Backpack: Tool Bag Review

 Disclosure: Some of the links in this article may be affiliate links, which can provide compensation to me at no cost to you if you decide to purchase.

-In fact, it's the same exact backpack that I had previously.
+In fact, it's the same exact backpack that I owned previously.
+(This was my second order).

-The only reason I got a new one (same backpack) was because the main zipper failed after putting it through heavy zipping on a daily basis.
-I was a little rough with the zipper, but now I know not to force it and I think it will last a lot longer.
+The only reason I got a new one (same backpack) was because the main zipper failed after putting it through heavy zipping on a daily-basis.
+I was a little rough with the zipper, but now I know not to force it and so I think it will last a lot longer.

 I like it because it has the modernity of a backpack with the portability of a toolbox.

-Other than that, It felt nice to get a backpack refresh even though my previous backpack of the same kind had little/minimal signs of wear and tear.
+Other than that, It felt nice to get a backpack refresh even though my previous backpack of the same kind had little/minimal signs of wear & tear.

-It's also convenient because I keep frequently used tools like this in a place for easy access.
+It's also convenient because I frequently keep used tools in the back pouch for easy access.

 In the pouch at the rear of the backpack, I store my Klein bags.
 These bags are filled with loose tools that otherwise don't have a great place to store in the backpack.